pawngrubber/template/README.md

 - Uses Python 3.10 (because stable [TensorFlow](https://www.tensorflow.org/install/pip) doesn't yet support Python 3.11)

 ## Develop in Docker
+The dev environment is built inside the Dockerfile, and docker-compose-dev.yml also specifies local file mounting so that you can develop locally and run any commands inside the container.
 1. Start (build if it doesn't exist) `dev` image and container
     ```
     docker-compose -f docker-compose-dev.yml up --detach